-10.3 If the responsible officer considers that the ground(s) of a student’s complaint does/do not relate to matters set out in Section 4, he/she will notify the student accordingly.
+10.3 If the responsible officer considers that the ground(s) of a student’s complaint does/do not relate to matters set out in Section 4, the responsible officer will notify the student accordingly.

-If the responsible officer considers that the ground(s) of a student’s complaint does/do relate to matters set out in Section 4, he/she will normally conduct an investigation into and/or a review of the issues raised.
+If the responsible officer considers that the ground(s) of a student’s complaint does/do relate to matters set out in Section 4, the responsible officer will normally conduct an investigation into and/or a review of the issues raised.